everweij/typescript-result/readme.md

 #### Parameters

 - `transformFn` callback function to transform the value of the result.
-The callback can be async as well.
+The callback can be async or a generator function as well.
 - `transformErrorFn` optional callback function that transforms any caught error inside `transformFn` into a specific error.

 **returns** * a new [`Result`](#result) instance with the transformed value, or a new [`AsyncResult`](#asyncresult) instance if the transform function is async.